ShevonRuzen/BCD_01/README.md

 ## Getting Started

 1. Ensure you have Java and Maven installed.
+2. Ensure you have Downloaded payara-6.2025.11 to Project directory.
-2. Use IntelliJ IDE to open the Maven projects.
+3. Use IntelliJ IDE to open the Maven projects.
-3. Start the Payara Server for deployment and testing.
+4. Start the Payara Server for deployment and testing.